jnozzi/cocoadev.com/SiteContent/General/PreventNewBlankDocument.markdown

 ----

-I had the [[NSApplication]] class subclassed, and implemented -applicationShouldOpenUntitledFile: in that.
+I had the General/NSApplication class subclassed, and implemented -applicationShouldOpenUntitledFile: in that.
 It was never being called.
 Unwound the subclassing, wired up a delegate and implemented -applicationShouldOpenUntitledFile: in the delegate and it's working.
 Thanks again. --ch